Joint equidistributions of mesh patterns 123 and 321 with symmetric and minus-antipodal shadings: Symmetric shadings

 \section{Symmetric shadings}

 In this section, we consider 20 jointly equidistributed pairs and two Wilf-equivalent pairs of patterns with symmetric shadings, as shown in Table~\ref{tab-sy-shadings}.
-In Subsections~\ref{sub-sy-cr} and~\ref{sub-dir-bijections}, we obtain the joint equidistribution results by constructing bijections.
+In Sects.~\ref{sub-sy-cr} and~\ref{sub-dir-bijections}, we obtain the joint equidistribution results by constructing bijections.
 For each pair of patterns, we use $f$ to denote the bijection that swaps the occurrences of the patterns in question.
-In Subsection~\ref{sub-recur-relat}, we get two jointly equidistributed results via recurrence relations.
-In Subsection~\ref{sub-Wilf}, we conjecture two pairs of joint equidistribution and prove their Wilf-equivalence by establishing a bijection.
+In Sect.~\ref{sub-recur-relat}, we get two jointly equidistributed results via recurrence relations.
+In Sect.\ref{sub-Wilf}, we conjecture two pairs of joint equidistribution and prove their Wilf-equivalence by establishing a bijection.